najs-framework/najs-eloquent/README.md

 }
 ```

-## V. Put them all together in Repository
+## VII.
+Put them all together in Repository

 You can create Repository for models with very "najs" and clear syntax